Lusha Pricing Review 2026: Plans, Credits, and What Each Tier Gets You

 The jump from Pro to Premium makes financial sense for teams that consistently exhaust Pro's allocation: the per-credit cost drops meaningfully at Premium volume.
 Premium also unlocks larger bulk reveals and usage analytics.

-The monthly billing option carries a steep premium over the annual rate — roughly $1,200 more per year.
+Monthly billing is available and costs more than the annual rate.
 If you are not sure about committing for a year, that uncertainty is priced in.

 Scale Plan: Enterprise Pricing, Enterprise Requirements

-Scale unlocks the features that should arguably be available earlier: full Salesforce and HubSpot CRM integration, API access, intent data, dedicated customer success management, and unlimited contacts under a fair use policy.
+Scale unlocks full two-way Salesforce and HubSpot CRM integration, dedicated customer success management, and unlimited contacts under a fair use policy.

 Scale requires an annual contract and does not offer a trial period.
 You are committing budget before your team has tested the platform at enterprise scale.